Jameson13B/jameson-blog/src/pages/week-two/index.md

   * [Trello](https://trello.com/c/KCy3WV26)

 ## Detailed Analysis
-For the my ticket I am detailing this week is going to be a dual ticket again.
-Stripe integration which happened required code on the front end and the back end.
+The ticket I am detailing this week is going to be a dual ticket again.
+Stripe integration which happened to required code on the front end and the back end.
 The front end consisted of setting up the checkout modal in a react component which I have included a screenshot below.
 It had a handful of customizions as you can see.
 Everything from the fields it prompts for, the header and descriptions, and the button.
 The best part about creating this as a React component is the "Go Premium" button can be placed in multiple spots anywhere on the application and it will simply trigger the Stripe modal.

 > Front end pop up modal
 > ![Stripe Modal](./stripe_modal.png)